sujaysamanta/grpc-gateway-demo/README.md

-# grpc-gateway-demo
+# gRPC-Gateway-Demo
 A simple repository to showcase gRPC gateway

-## Steps to Start the application
+## Steps to start the application

 steps to run the application is as follows